Practice Area

 Federal vs. State Prosecution

 Cocaine cases over certain weights and cases involving interstate transportation can be prosecuted federally under 21 U.S.C. § 841.
-Federal sentencing under the Sentencing Guidelines is more severe than Wisconsin state sentencing in most cocaine cases, particularly for firearm enhancements under 18 U.S.C. § 924(c).
+Federal sentencing under the Sentencing Guidelines is often more severe than Wisconsin state sentencing, particularly when prosecutors allege firearm use under 18 U.S.C. § 924(c).
 We handle both.
 See our federal defense practice overview and federal drug conspiracy charges.

 Collateral Consequences